dgwatkins/wcml/readme.txt

 Make sure that your theme is not hard-coding any URL.
 Always use API calls to receive URLs to pages and you'll be fine.

-= Why does my checkout page display in the same language? =
+= How do I edit the translations of the cart or checkout page? =

 Some themes and plugins provide their own translations via localization files.
+WordPress loads these translations automatically.

-To apply these translations, you need to scan the theme or plugin providing these files.
+To change any of these translations, you need to scan the theme or plugin providing these files.
 Go to **WPML &rarr; Theme and Plugins Localization**, select the theme or plugin providing the checkout page, and scan it.

-You can also translate the checkout page yourself by going to **WPML &rarr; String Translation**.
+After scanning, you should have the strings available in **WPML &rarr; String Translation**.

 Read more about [translating cart and checkout pages](https://wpml.org/documentation/related-projects/woocommerce-multilingual/translating-cart-and-checkout-pages/).